Columbus Eagles FC: Club colors, crest and kits

 The Eagles announced a new crest and logo in October 2018.
 The crest was designed in-house by former Eagles midfielder Larissa Najjar (Ohio University) and received much public praise, making it to MLS Reddit and UniWatch.
 The club began selling new merchandise shortly after.

 The team's primary colors are black (#101010) and gold (#fecd08), with accent colors of purple (#50384f), gray (#787878), and white (#ffffff).
 The team's colors closely align with that of the Columbus Crew, which helps unify the soccer colors in central Ohio.

 In March 2019, the Eagles announced that they would play in custom matchday kits for the first time in their history.
 Najjar (now the lead designer of the Eagles) designed the home, away, and goalkeeper kits along with Eagles COO Grant Burkhardt.
 The Eagles' home kit is black with gold dots, and the away kit is gold and white with diagonal stripes.
 The designs were thoughtful ones, constructed with female soccer players in mind.

 Apparel sponsors and primary sponsors

 Matches at MAPFRE Stadium

 The Eagles are the only WPSL side ever to host a match at a Major League Soccer stadium.
 The club has twice played at Historic Crew Stadium, formerly known as MAPFRE Stadium and the former home of the Columbus Crew.

 In 2016 at MAPFRE, Eagles forward Molly Cornwell scored twice in the final 10 minutes of the match to beat Cincinnati Sirens FC, 2-1.
 In 2017, the Eagles and Sirens played again at MAPFRE and Columbus won 4-2 on the back of two goals from Gunderson, one from defender Corie Moore, and one from forward Erin Brockway.

+Beginning in 2023, the Eagles reached an agreement with the Columbus Crew to use Historic Crew Stadium for their home matches.